uniaIex/snake_rl_agent/README.md

 # game agent
 snake agent python pytorch

-## reinforcement learning ## - teaching a software agent how to behave in an environment telling it how good it is doing.
+## reinforcement learning
+    ,teaching a software agent how to behave in an environment telling it how good it is doing.

 reward system: